-Creates images of the body by producing a radio signal within the body that can be detected and processed on a computer.
-It provides excellent imaging of the soft tissues of the nervous system and herniated intervertebral discs.
+Creates images of the body by using computer technology, a powerful magnet, and radio waves.
+MRI is used to diagnose a wide variety of medical conditions, as it provides detailed 3D imaging of the soft tissues, musculoskeletal system, spine, vascular system, head, breast and neurological system.
 MRI is a reasonable alternative to arthrography of the knee and shoulder, providing images without surgical invasion and in a relatively short period of time.
-MRI imaging complements X-ray images because MRI can distinguish soft tissue in both normal and diseased states.
+MRI imaging complements X-Ray images because MRI can distinguish soft tissue in both normal and diseased states.

 A routine radiographic procedure that utilizes special state-of-the-art equipment to create a digital image to diagnose breast lesions with a low dose of radiation to the patient.
 Learn more about our Breast Care Center.